act-rules/act-rules.github.io/_rules/focusable-no-keyboard-trap-80af7b.md

 #### Passed Example 1

-No trap for keyboard navigation.
+These [focusable][] elements do not create a trap for keyboard navigation.

 ```html
 <a href="#">Link 1</a> <button>Button1</button>